 KI Psychiatric Genomics Institute

-- The SUN consortium (Schizophrenia United Network consortium): The goal of SUN is to use functional genomics and neuroscience to understand the genomic results for neuropsychiatric disorders.
+The Schizophrenia United Network consortium (SUN) goal is to use functional genomics and neuroscience to understand the genomic results for neuropsychiatric disorders.

 Trans-Nordic Study of Extreme Major Depression

 Our goal is to predict those who are likely to develop the worst forms of major depression early in their illness, using data such as treatment history, comorbidity, and genetic information in large samples from Sweden, Denmark, Norway, the US, and UK.
 Successful predictions will enable us to craft interventions in future studies to improve the health of MDD patients who are the most severely ill.

 Study on mental illness and quality of life before, during and after the covid-19 pandemic, based on a Swedish cohort of 28.000 participants and longitudinal data from questionnaires and national health and population registers.
 Omtanke2020 is part of the international collaboration COVIDMENT, with an overall cohort of 250.000 participants across six countries (Sweden, Denmark, Estonia, Iceland, Norway, UK).